Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 ## FreeSurfer [Group Analysis](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/GroupAnalysisV6.0)

 We have already gone over the fundamental FreeSurfer commands: freeview and recon-all.
-Recon-all measures the thickness and volume of grey matter in various brain regions by generating a variety of volumes and surfaces from a T1-weighted anatomical picture.
-Regions in the cortex are referred to as parcellations, while those in the subcortex are known as segmentations.
+Recon-all measures the thickness and volume of gray matter in various brain regions by generating a variety of volumes and surfaces from a T1-weighted anatomical picture.
+Regions in the cortex are referred to as parcellations, while the subcortical regions are known as segmentations.
 For instance, the Desikan-Killiany atlas defines the left superior frontal gyrus as a parcellation, and structural metrics are computed in this region for each participant.
-The subcortical regions of the right amygdala, on the other hand, are segmented and only assess grey matter volume, not thickness, as they are not surface inflated.
+The subcortical regions of the right amygdala, on the other hand, are segmented and only assess gray matter volume, not thickness, as they are not surface inflated.

 You might be considering how to compare structural measurements between groups and how to depict those variations on the surface of the brain at this stage.
 The method is comparable to fMRI analysis: We compare vertices in FreeSurfer in the same way that we compare voxels in fMRI.
-We can determine variations in grey matter thickness at a certain vertex and determine whether they are statistically significant if the vertices are in a shared region, such as MNI.
+We can determine variations in gray matter thickness at a certain vertex and determine whether they are statistically significant if the vertices are in a shared region, such as MNI.
 This produces statistical maps that we may overlay as a surface map on a model brain.

 We will extract the group labels we are interested in and structure them in a way that FreeSurfer can understand to build a FreeSurfer Group Descriptor (FSGD) file.
 The covariates that we want to contrast will both be present in the FSGD file, and a second contrast file will specify which covariates to contrast and what weights to give them.

-To keep our files organized, copy the participants.tsv file into the FSGD directory.
+To keep our files organized, copy the *"*".tsv* file into the FSGD directory.
 In the first column, type the following lines (header lines--since they are needed at the top, or head, of the document and indicate the format of the FSGD file) as follows:

 + The first line, GroupDescriptorFile 1, indicates that the file is in FSGD format; you will need this first line in any FSGD file that you create.
 + The second line, Title , will append the string “StudyTitle” to the directories which store the results of your analyses.